-The Commandant will coordinate with local law enforcement agencies to make timely notification of parent(s) or Guardian(s) in the most appropriate manner.
+The Commandant and the MMI Chaplain will coordinate with local law enforcement agencies to make timely notification of parent(s) or Guardian(s) in the most appropriate manner.

 The death of a cadet, particularly a suicide, is a traumatic event for the MMI community and particularly the Corps of Cadets.
 Follow-up actions with respect to prevention analysis, grief counseling, memorial services, and media notification are contained in Part III: Crisis action Follow-Up Procedures.